yuri/ngcourse/handout/00-setup.md

 Please install a recent version of Google Chrome, since we'll be using Chrome's Javascript development tools.

+## Angular Batarang

+Batarang is an extension for chrome which makes it easier to debug and inspect Angular applications, it can be installed from the Google Webstore: [Angular Batarang](https://chrome.google.com/webstore/detail/angularjs-batarang/ighdmehidhipcmcojjgiloacoafjmpfk?hl=en-US&utm_source=chrome-ntp-launcher)
 ## Postman HTTP client:

 Postman is our preferred tool for interacting with a REST API server.